andreaslam/ZanLing-TrueZero/README.md

 - `aiuci.py` - UCI compliant, contains the logic for handling UCI commands
 - `main.py` - run this file for the "work-in-progress" experience of the UCI Engine
 - `aiucieval.py` - UCI compliant version of the code that handles move search and evaluation
+- `aieval6.pyx` - used for training the evaluation AI.
+Handles SQL data accessing and one-hot encoding as well

 ## Libraries/technologies used
 This Python Engine uses the following: